 I fully indemnify both Carey Pensions UK LLP and Carey Pension Trustees Ltd at all times against any and all liability arising from this transaction.

-On or around 12 February 2013 - Options received all the application paperwork for Mr R's SIPP from Caledonian, although there then appears to have been some delay in processing this.
+On or around 15 April 2013 - Options received all the application paperwork for Mr R's SIPP from Caledonian.

-On or around 3 April 2013 - Mr R's SIPP was established and he was sent a welcome letter.
+On or around 15 April 2013 - Mr R's SIPP was established